Signal reconstruction from the magnitude of subspace components: Brief outline of the complex case

 If we deal with complex signals $x\in\C^d$ and complex $k$-dimensional subspaces $\{V_j\}_{j=1}^n$, then there is again a canonical notion of cubature, cf.~\cite{Roy:2010fk}, and the complex analogue of Proposition \ref{prop:2} holds with adjusted constants $a_1=\frac{(d-1)d(d+1)}{k(d-k)}$ and $a_2=\frac{kd-1}{d-k}$.

 For random subspaces, Theorem \ref{th:finale!} can also be derived in the complex setting.
 The underlying Theorem \ref{th:candes} holds the same way for complex signals and subspaces, so that we need to verify the respective conditions as in the real case.
 If the subspaces are chosen i.i.d.~from the Haar measure on the complex Grassmann space, then $\frac{d}{k}\|P_{V_j}(x)\|^2$ is unitarily invariant in $x$ and sub-exponential since $\mathbb{E}\|P_{V_j}(x)\|^{2p}=\frac{(k)_p}{(d)_p}$, cf.~\cite{Bachoc:2010aa}.
 Thus, the analogue of Lemma \ref{lemma:2xi} holds.
 Proposition \ref{lemma:ck} can be extended to the complex case, because the underlying result from \cite[Proposition 7.5]{Eaton:1989fk} has a complex version too.
 The formula \eqref{eq:cubature representation} still holds, only the constants $a$ and $b$ need adjustments, so that the dual certificate $Y$ can be defined the same way as in \eqref{dual certificate definition}.
+Thus, we can follow the same proof strategy to cover the complex phase retrieval problem.